-Cold: Most users don’t give too much thought to the other end of the thermometer, but cold temperatures can cause serious problems for computer systems and components.
+Most users don’t give too much thought to the other end of the thermometer, but cold temperatures can cause serious problems for computer systems and components.
 PCs exposed to cold temperatures can be subject to thermal shock, caused by the varying expansion rates of connecting materials during heating or cooling.
 Wide temperature swings that can be seen from night to day in many outdoor environments can exacerbate the problem as components continually contract and expand, weakening connections.
 Temperature changes can also lead to condensation buildup and it’s no secret that water and electronics don’t mix.
 Choosing an NVR that can withstand extreme cold and temperature swings is an important requirement not to overlook.

-Dust: Rugged security hardware must be able to reliably operate wherever it’s needed, including the growing number of inhospitable environments where remote security installations are becoming the norm.
-Dust and other airborne debris are a fact of life in the Oil & Gas industry (not forgetting construction installations, manufacturing environments and warehouses).
+Dust and other airborne debris are a fact of life in the Oil & Gas industry (not to mention construction installations, manufacturing environments and warehouses).
 Dust can also bring in grease, metal shavings or corrosive particulate.
 Even if they’re not immediately harmful, these substances build up on internal components, creating an insulating layer that can quickly result in overheating or electrical shorting.
 Rugged computers are typically fanless and ventless which eliminates the opportunity for dirt, dust and grease to impact the inner workings of your NVR.

-Shock & Vibration: Another risk to NVRs deployed in challenging industries like Oil & Gas is the exposure to damage from shock and vibration.
+Another risk to NVRs deployed for security in challenging industries like oil and gas is the exposure to damage from shock and vibration.
 Systems utilized in mobile installations or attached to active equipment can be subject to sudden impacts or continuous vibration that can cause component degradation over time, or sheer off internal connections.
 Consumer computer hardware is designed to sit on a desk, not ride inside a crane or be integrated into distillation systems, that’s a job for rugged PCs.